What is IoT billing?

 A solution to avoiding several systems from multiple points vendors is to employ the services of just one vendor.
 This vendor should be one who can provide comprehensive IoT solutions for the ecosystem’s billing and financial management requirements.

-Subscription-based products benefit the sellers with the predictability of purchases and rewards customer loyalty.
+Subscription-based products benefit the sellers with the predictability of purchases and reward customer loyalty.
 Monetization models and pricing structures set up by IoT are fast pushing out the billing structures of businesses that are not IoT based.

 Customers have options and will demand a more suitable purchase experience.
 That includes how they are billed and how their invoices are sent to them.
 Customers now steadily appreciate and want the comfort of hybrid pricing options.
-To thrive in the saturated IoT market, businesses need to be flexible and alert.
-There must be active follow up on the trends for creative discounting to rival competitors, bundled offerings, and new pricing.

 Also, legacy-based billing systems commonly only address a section of the IoT billing issue, such as project management, subscriptions, expense management, and one-time purchases.
 This one-sided approach is ineffective.
 Also, customers typically purchase the services mentioned above from multiple vendors in a single order.

-Another notable growing trend is usage-based billing.
-Businesses that employ it increase their revenue on the IoT ecosystem.
-This billing method was previously only adopted by utility companies.
-As customers would prefer to pay for what they actually used, it is fast spreading into other industries.
+This billing method was previously only adopted by telecommunication and utility companies.
+As customers would prefer to pay for what they actually use, it is fast spreading into other industries.

-This billing model further frees the consumer to use products, knowing that they are billed according to what they consume.
+This billing model further frees the consumer to use products, knowing they are billed according to their consumption.
 This eliminates the possibility of unnecessary charges.
-Businesses also use the data collated from usage-based billing to allocate their resources appropriately to their heavy consumers.

 According to ASC 606, subscription businesses cannot record their revenue until the value is delivered.
 The standards for revenue recognition create complexity for IoT billing concerning accounting for revenue from subscription-related services.
-Revenue recognition categorizes payment as earned/recognized or deferred.

 The billing system a business uses should account for deferred revenue.
 It should make sure that the income is not recorded prematurely.
 This is because billing and revenue are recognized and recorded gradually daily.
-Conversely, it should not be accepted until the end of the billing period to avoid record errors.

-Due to this lapse in the system, businesses that run point billing systems have two alternatives.
-They could audit their orders and subscriptions manually – This method is also risky and prone to mistakes.
-Alternatively, they can opt to buy a different point revenue recognition system – this option is both expensive and hard to integrate.
+This method is also risky and prone to mistakes.
+Alternatively, they can buy a different point revenue recognition system – this option is expensive and hard to integrate.
 The manual methods are also risky and prone to mistakes.

 Billing systems need to be able to stay updated on the changes made during a customer’s IoT subscription phase.
 These records may include: